Qbject/six-dot-bot/docs/api-reference.md

 1. Hosting the static front-end, which is stored under the `src/static` directory.
 2. Managing Telegram updates and interactions with the Telegram API.
 3. Providing a REST API that allows the client to interact with persistent database records.
-This also includes validating Telegram MiniApp `initData` since the client blindly trusts it.
+This also includes validating Telegram Mini App `initData` since the client blindly trusts it.
 4. Exposing certain environment variables to the client as a JavaScript module at `/js/config.js`.

 The entry file for the server is `src/app.py`, which exports the `application` object for use when connecting with WSGI interfaces.
 It can also be run in CLI mode, with behavior defined by the following flags: